fhethomas/vbaUtils/README.md

 # DAX Notes

-## Create a measure to act as a percentage of a sub-total - in below split figures I wanted for a bar chart split by Gender
+## Create a measure to act as a percentage of a sub-total
+### In below split figures I wanted for a bar chart split by Gender
 ```
 PercentageGenderFTE =
 CALCULATE(